FBar000/ArchivistBot/README.md

 You will need to go into the `archiveGPT` and `bots` folders to add variables as part of the initial configuration.
 After initial setup, you will be interacting with the `Stage`, `Archive`, and `Archivist.ipynb` files alone*.
 The rest simply house function definitions and variable names.

-*The `Useful Functions` folder contains additional files which may be useful for certain tasks, like automating set creation on Collective Access.

 ### Installation

 As of January 2024, this tool requires an IDE (e.g. [VS Code](https://code.visualstudio.com/)) and [Jupyter Notebook](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
 Installation instructions can be found on those webpages.